asvd/wl/README.md

 myWhenable.emit();
 ```

-- to fire the event and call all the subscribed listeners, and:
+to fire the event and invoke the subscribed listeners, and:

 ```js